Job Actions Overview

 | Dependency (Job Dependency) | A condition that must be met before a job is allowed to start.
 OpCon supports job dependencies, threshold dependencies, resource dependencies, and expression dependencies. |

-| Job | A task or activity defined in OpCon, such as running a program on a remote machine, transferring files, or running a sub-schedule. |
+| Job | A named unit of work defined in OpCon, such as running a program on a remote machine, transferring files, or running a sub-schedule. |

 | Role | A named collection of privileges that can be assigned to one or more user accounts.
 Users in a role inherit all of that role's privileges. |